Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Background

-Remote Direct Memory Access (RDMA) technology bypasses the target CPU when performing inter-process network communication and is implemented in many high-performance networking protocols~\cite{IB, roce}.
-RDMA communication is usually performed by the host CPUs (e.g., MPI~\cite{mpi}, OpenSHMEM~\cite{openshmem} and RCCL~\cite{rccl}) and such CPU-initiated RDMA networking is widely used for distributed computing in HPC workloads~\cite{rdma_hpc, openshmem_kvstore}.
-GPU-based HPC and ML systems typically use GPUDirect RDMA~\cite{gpudirect} and associated programming models (e.g., CUDA-Aware MPI~\cite{cuda-aware_MPI}) to enable direct data transfers between GPU and NIC, bypassing the CPU memory.
-Such approaches provide better latency than vanilla CPU-initiated communication and are widely used in GPU-based HPC~\cite{cuda-aware_MPI_profile,cuda-aware_MPI_use} and ML applications~\cite{rccl, nccl}.
-While GPUDirect based communication eliminates unnecessary data copies to/from CPU memory, it still requires host CPU to trigger the network transactions resulting in transfer of control between CPU and GPU.
+GPU-based HPC and ML systems typically use GPU-Direct Remote Direct Memory Access (RDMA)~\cite{gpudirect} and associated programming models (e.g., CUDA-Aware MPI~\cite{cuda-aware_MPI}) to enable direct data transfers between GPU and NIC.
+Bypassing CPU memory helps achieve better latency and thus these approaches are widely used in HPC~\cite{cuda-aware_MPI_profile,cuda-aware_MPI_use} and ML (RCCL~\cite{rccl}, NCCL~\cite{nccl}).
+However, such communication is performed at kernel boundaries typically by the host CPU.

-The recent trends of direct GPU-to-GPU~\cite{grace_hopper_arch} and GPU-to-NIC~\cite{frontier_olcf} integration in HPC and ML system design have created an opportunity for GPU-initiated RDMA networking and corresponding programming models.
-This technology allows GPU threads to directly communicate with NICs using command queues, thereby bypassing the host CPUs.
-Vendor-specific GPU libraries (e.g., NVSHMEM~\cite{nvshmem_web}, ROC\_SHMEM~\cite{rocshmem_web}) have been developed that enable applications to perform intra-kernel GPU-initiated communication while adhering to a partitioned global address space (\emph{OpenSHMEM}~\cite{openshmem}) programming model.
+GPU-initiated intra-kernel communication allows GPU threads to directly initiate communication with NICs and peer GPUs.
+Vendor-specific GPU libraries (e.g., NVSHMEM~\cite{nvshmem_web}, ROC\_SHMEM~\cite{rocshmem_web}, MSCCL++~\cite{mscclpp}) have been developed that enable applications to perform intra-kernel GPU-initiated communication.
 Moreover, recent GPU micro-architecture features are facilitating GPU-initiated networking further.
 For example, prior versions of ROC\_SHMEM required data to be allocated as un-cacheable in order to prevent stale data from being communicated to remote nodes.
-However, the recent introduction of intra-kernel cache flush instructions~\cite{MI200_isa} allow GPU threads to flush the data before initiating network transactions, thus allowing data to be cached during computation.
+However, the recent introduction of intra-kernel cache flush instructions~\cite{MI200_isa} allows GPU threads to flush data while the kernel executes to initiate network transactions, while allowing data to be cached during computation.
 Further, new programming abstractions such as threadblock cluster~\cite{hopper_arch} can enable faster coordination between WGs to perform intra-kernel network communication.